 And if you’re craving something untraditionally Swiss, try La Arepera for some South American food.

 If you have a chance to eat more than one meal here, the Markthalle also has Indian food, burgers, pizza, and a full bar to enjoy.
 Vino e/y Vino offers a variety of wines, and will be happy to help you choose your next favorite.

 Switzerland’s incredibly high production standards are part of what makes their chocolate so exceptional.
-That, as well as their innovative obsession with chocolate.
+That, and their innovative obsession with the confection.

-You can sit on their terrace when the weather is nice, but sitting inside isn’t so bad, either.
-The chairs seem unusually designed, but are still very comfortable, and the interior decoration is out of a fairytale book (to be fair, all of Switzerland is basically a fairytale).
+The chairs are unusually designed, but are still very comfortable, and the decoration is like something out of a fairy tale book (to be fair, all of Switzerland is basically a fairy tale).

 And the food is pretty good, too!
 This Italian restaurant may not be suitable for children, but I recommend that you treat yourself to a meal and a couple glasses of wine.